 By: STRIVE Sponsors and Team

-As part of our commitment to Diversity, Equity and Inclusion, Connecticut Children’s organized three career panel discussions for high school students to learn about clinical and other healthcare employment opportunities.
+As part of our commitment to Diversity, Equity and Inclusion, Connecticut Children’s organized three panel discussions for high school students to learn about clinical and other healthcare careers.

 Connecticut Children’s Support and Teamwork Resulting in Valuable Experiences (STRIVE) initiative organized the career panel discussions, which took place on January 23, February 6, and March 6, 2023.
 STRIVE is a partnership between Connecticut Children’s and Bloomfield High School (BHS) to promote future career opportunities to students.
 It was developed by Connecticut Children’s Research Operations and Development department to help build interest among students in healthcare careers and to increase workforce diversity at healthcare organizations.